 NOTICE: Certain links on this post may earn a commission for Western Hunter Magazine from Amazon or our other affiliate partners when you make a purchase.
 Thank you for your support.

-On a String - Idaho OTC Archery Elk Tag
+On a String- Idaho Archery Elk OTC Tag

 Hearing bugling bulls in September has to be a highlight of an archer’s year.
 For eleven months of the calendar, elk is on the brain almost like a daydream.
 Getting to be boots on the ground with a level playing field makes for one of the most thrilling and heartbreaking months of the year.
+This Idaho Archery Elk hunt was one for the books.

 After four long consecutive years with tag soup in September, it finally came together last fall.
 Everyone has their sights set on killing a giant bull each year.
 Ideal?
 Yes.
 Realistic?
 Not really.
 Some may argue with that, but with an Idaho OTC archery tag, my standards are always kept within reason.
 A notched elk tag each September is the goal, but as it turns out – elk have this other plan sometimes.